 This might prove to be the signing of the year.
 Addin Fonua-Blake was a huge presence in Manly’s forward pack, and his partnership with star lock Tohu Harris could help shape the Warriors for years to come.

 Few players in the NRL are as important to their team as Roger Tuivasa-Sheck is to the Warriors.
 Can the 2019 Dally M Medal winner drag this side to the finals one last time before he leaves for rugby union next year?

 Serious talk of a NZ-based team joining the NSW Rugby League first arose during the expansion push of the 1980s.
 Years of campaigning bore fruit in 1995, when the Auckland Warriors were admitted to the newly formed Australian Rugby League.
 The club switched to the rival Super League for the 1997 season and then joined the reunified NRL in ’98.

 Auckland’s early years were a struggle both on and off the field, so much so that the club was sold in 2000 and rebranded as the New Zealand Warriors.
 Turning their focus to unheralded local talent, the new-look Warriors marched to their first finals campaign in 2001 and were losing grand finalists in 2002 after claiming the minor premiership.

 A return to hard times was not far away, however.
 The Warriors finished second from bottom in 2004, 11th in 2005, and 10th in 2006 when they had premiership points deducted due to salary cap breaches the previous season.
-Ivan Cleary took over in ’06 and steered NZ to three finals series in five years, but the club has not finished in the top eight since the 2011 NRL Grand Final defeat to Manly.
+Ivan Cleary took over in ’06 and steered NZ to three finals series in five years, but the club has struggled to impact the upper half of the table since the 2011 NRL Grand Final defeat to Manly.